 Pell grant revenues generally follow enrollment trends.
-However, in FY 2023, the College's allocation-eligible enrollment softened during FY 2023, while the College's Pell Grant revenue increased slightly.
-The pandemic-related aid program, Cares Act (HEERF), ended for the college in FY 2022, causing a significant decrease in federal non-operating revenue.
-For FY 2023, the College attempted to keep other fees as stable as possible, resulting in only small changes in these revenues.
+As the College's enrollment increased during FY 2024, so did the College's Pell Grant revenue.
+For FY 2024, the College attempted to keep hold other fees as stable as possible, resulting in only small changes in these revenues.
 In addition, the College serves some students and offers some programs on a fee-only basis, as allowed by law.
 An example is the Intensive English program.

-In FY 2023, grant and contract revenues increased by \$4,271,947 when compared with FY 2022.
+In FY 2024, grant and contract revenues increased by \$7,356,853 when compared with FY 2023.
 The College continued to serve students under the terms of contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
 The College also serves contracted international students who are not supported by state dollars.
-In FY 2023, state and local grants and contracts increased by \$5,368,285 mainly due to a classification change for contracted international student tuition.